BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 d) No material may be removed from the file, nor may the file be removed from the office.

-a) Parents and/or guardians or eligible students who believe that inappropriate material is included in the student’s record should submit a written statement of this fact to the principal.
+a) Parents or eligible students who believe that inappropriate material is included in the student’s record should submit a written statement of this fact to the principal.

-c) Parents and/or guardians or eligible students may place in the student’s file a statement concerning their belief that certain material is inappropriate.
+c) Parents or eligible students may place in the student’s file a statement concerning their belief that certain material is inappropriate.

 3. The right to consent to disclosure of personally identifiable information (PII) contained in the students’ education records, except to the extent the Act authorizes disclosure without consent.
 These exceptions include, but are not limited to, allowing disclosure without consent to school officials with legitimate educational interests.
 A school official includes a person who needs to review a student’s educational record or information contained in that record and who is: